 Want an easy winter escape where you can enjoy skiing, a little art, fine dining and stay at a luxury hotel?
 It’s easy!
 Head up to Charlevoix Quebec and stay at the Fairmont Le Manoir Richelieu hotel.

-Located on the shores of the St. Lawrence River in the tiny community of La Malbaie Quebec, a short 20-minute drive to Mont Grand-Fonds ski hill and steps from Casino Charlevoix there was plenty to do and see on my recent winter getaway.
+Located on the shores of the St. Lawrence River in the tiny community of La Malbaie Quebec, a short 20-minute drive to Mont Grand-Fonds ski hill and steps from Casino Charlevoix, there was plenty to do and see during this winter getaway.

 I was given the Fairmont VIP treatment with a spectacular view of the St. Lawrence River outside my window and a comfortable hotel room with a Queen sized bed.

 The room was all about modern luxury amenities, with plenty of storage and closet space, a lounge chair and a small desk.
 I was surprised to see personalized toiletries in the room: great products too, no need to pack your own if you are staying here.